Frexuz/voice-coder/docs/phases.md

 - Goal: Don’t flood UI; show concise bullets.
 - Add:
   - Local map-only summarization using basic chunking + deterministic rules OR a tiny local model if available.
+  - Scope note: Summarization is output-only; it does not change routing or input semantics.
+Whatever the PTY/runner outputs is summarized.
   - UI splits “Raw log” vs “Summary.”
   - WS events: replyChunk + summaryUpdate.
 - Minimal approach: